Growing to help provide energy near and far.

 To meet the growing demand for energy, locally and abroad, we recognize the need to invest in sound infrastructure opportunities.
 We pursue each project with careful consideration for safe and reliable operations, community engagement and the environment.

 KAPS, a natural gas liquids (NGL) and condensate system, is a highly desired industry pipeline solution designed to integrate services, generate more volumes and expand commercial opportunities.
+All of which can benefit Alberta.
 KAPS creates a platform for future investment opportunities that could include additional gas and condensate processing investments, new NGL infrastructure or other value-added services.
 Based on the current scope, KAPS will consist of a 16-inch condensate pipeline and a 12-inch NGL mix pipeline.
-KAPS will initially be constructed from northwest of Grande Prairie and connect to Keyera's Fort Saskatchewan Fractionation and Storage Facility (KFS).
+KAPS will be constructed from northwest of Grande Prairie and connect to Keyera's Fort Saskatchewan Fractionation and Storage Facility (KFS).

 We’re pleased to move the KAPS project forward, as it creates a competitive alternative for producers in the area and sets us up with a strong foundation for future opportunities."